 During the first year of the program, you’ll take an intensive series of foundational courses in the psychological sciences that prepare you for later clinical training.
 Later in the program, you balance more advanced didactic courses with clinical training experiences and are engaged in scholarly activities throughout.

 Learn more about academic coursework and externship on our PsyD Academics page.

-Second and third-year doctoral students take part in closely monitored externships at one of 50 respected training sites in the New York-New Jersey metro area.
+Second, third, and fourth-year doctoral students take part in closely monitored externships at one of 50 respected training sites in the New York-New Jersey metro area.
 These externship opportunities are in outpatient, inpatient, medical, and local mental health facilities.

 During the 3rd and 4th years in the program, you will work on your doctoral dissertation under the supervision of a program faculty member.
 The dissertation demonstrates your ability to think critically and address an area of clinical interest.

 The 5th year is mainly focused on a full-time clinical internship in clinical psychology.
 In this position, you’ll apply what you’ve learned in your practicum and coursework and work under the supervision of licensed clinical psychologists.
 Finding an institution for your internship is competitive and involves a national match process.

 How Our PsyD Prepares You For the Future of Healthcare & Psychology